-Temples around Bangalore (Draft)
+Temples around Bangalore (Part)

 The temples in the following routes are being compiled and I will release as and when I complete some routes.
-Please wait for the complete release of the posting to comment on any missing temples.
-I welcome your other comments and corrections, if any.

 - Bangalore – Tumkur